Olav Bruvik

 Olav Bruvik (22 November 1913 – 30 December 1962) was a Norwegian trade unionist and politician for the Labour Party.
 He was the Norwegian Minister of Social Affairs from 1961 until his death.

-He was born in Haus as a son of Johannes Martin Bruvik (1876–1937) and Martha Koppen (1880–1919).
+He was born in Haus Municipality as a son of Johannes Martin Bruvik (1876–1937) and Martha Koppen (1880–1919).
 He worked as a blacksmith from 1930 to 1935, then after three years of education in Arna and Norrköping, he worked in the textile industry.
 He was a member of the Norwegian World War II resistance, and was decorated with the Defence Medal 1940 – 1945.
 In 1945 he became the leader of his local chapter of the Labour Party, and deputy leader of his trade union Norsk Tekstilarbeiderforbund.
 The trade union would become a part of Bekledningsarbeiderforbundet in 1969 and the United Federation of Trade Unions in 1988.

 He chaired his trade union from 1949 to 1962, and was a member of the secretariat of the Norwegian Confederation of Trade Unions from 1953 to 1961.
 From 1959 to 1961 he was a deputy member of the Labour Party's central committee.
 From 18 February 1961 to his death he was a member of Gerhardsen's Third Cabinet, as Norwegian Minister of Social Affairs.